Basel iii training and certification

 Certified Basel iii Professional (CBiiiPro), distance learning and online certification program

-This course is intended for managers and professionals working in banks, financial organizations, financial groups and financial conglomerates.
-It is also intended for management consultants, vendors, suppliers and service providers working for financial organizations.
+This course is intended for managers and employees working in banks, financial organizations, financial groups, and financial conglomerates.
+It is also intended for management consultants, vendors, suppliers, and service providers working for financial organizations.

 This course is highly recommended for:

 - Managers and professionals involved in Basel III (decision making and implementation),